AsterW/2017A2CS/a2_project_2/README.md

 # Andy Wang A2 Project 2 Plan
 ## Introduction
-* control system of an raspberry pi robot
+* control system of an Arduino controlled parking illustrating car
-* pump controlling, movement controlling
+* aimed for helping senior students get their driving license
-* sensors connected with raspberry pi through bluetooth
+* a ultra-red sensor to alert users on collisions and an auto-brake system